-Now, in a disconcerting post, Facebook says it's going to start informing me if my account “has been targeted or compromised by an attacker suspected of working on behalf of a nation-state.”
+Now, in a disconcerting post published over the weekend, Facebook says it’s going to start informing me if my account “has been targeted or compromised by an attacker suspected of working on behalf of a nation-state.”

 Wha?!
 What does some nation-state want with me and my banal social network?